 Despite its relative lack of use compared to more popular modern cuts, the marquise has been around a long time.
 Unusually, though, for diamond cut types, it isn’t named for any actual corresponding shape.
 Back in the 18th century, King Louis XV of France commissioned a jeweler to design a new cut.
 Louis wanted the cut to resemble the lips of his mistress, Madame de Pompadour.
 Over time, the resulting cut evolved into what we now know as the marquise.

 The name, itself, comes from the name of the hereditary rank between count and duke.
 Men would wear stones using the new cut, to display their rank in court.
 The name marquise soon became the accepted term for the hitherto nameless gemstone cut.

 The Pros Of The Marquise Cut

-The modern (post c1960) marquise cut is different to the original 18th version.
+The modern (post-1960) marquise cut is different from the original 18th version.
 Now, the cut is actually a version of the round brilliant cut.
-It has 58 facets in the same configuration of the round brilliant.
+It has 58 facets in the same configuration as the round brilliant.
 This means that the standard of modern examples is usually excellent.